Avgas Aircraft Engines, I

 A number of companies are active on this market primarily due to major concern of long term availability and the relative high price of AVgas (Europe).
 Which makes sense as Jet fuel is available everywhere, even in places where AVgas is not and has to be flown in.

-But there are still a lot of Avgas engines manufactured and consequently bought and installed by kit aircraft builders.
+But there are still a lot of AVgas engines manufactured and consequently bought and installed by certified and kit aircraft builders.
 So its obvious we are going to spend some time with Lycoming and Continental engines.

-Recent developments in new aviation gasoline fuels and FADEC systems will make sure that these engines will be flying for years to come.
+Ongoing developments in new aviation gasoline fuels, subsystems and FADEC engine propeller control will make sure that these engines will be flying for years to come.

 And as perfectly said by Lycoming: Some engines purr like kittens.
 These roar!

 A number of manufacturers are still producing engines running on AVgas.
 Lycoming, Continental are the most common names.
 There are also a number of companies producing Lycoming look-a-like engines.
 These firms took the original design and improved upon that.
 They use technologies known in automotive engines for years like: multipoint FADEC controlled fuel injection, roller tappets, different, stronger and corrosion resistant alloys and such.

 Initially these engines were developed for the experimental aircraft market.
 Testing new developments was (and still is) relatively easy and flight time and experience in these 'new' designs can be build quite rapidly.
 And at long last we see these improvements in technology being incorporated in the certified market too.

 Roller Tappets in action

 A good example: roller tappets.
 These eliminate the sliding friction between the cam and valve tappet by incorporating a ball bearing in the tappet to reduce friction and increase durability.
 Another one is electronic ignition and FADEC.